Leica M9 vs Olympus PEN-F

-The Leica M9 and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in September 2009 and January 2016.
-The M9 is a fixed lens compact, while the PEN-F is a rangefinder-style mirrorless.
-The cameras are based on a full frame (M9) and a Four Thirds sensor.
-The Leica has a resolution of 18.1 megapixel, whereas the Olympus provides 20.2 MP.
+The Leica M9 and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in September 2009 and January 2016.
+The M9 is a rangefinder-focusing mirrorless, while the PEN-F is a mirrorless interchangeable lens camera.
+The cameras are based on a full frame (M9) and a Four Thirds (PEN-F) sensor.
+The Leica has a resolution of 18.1 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (19 percent) than the Leica M9.
 Moreover, the PEN-F is markedly lighter (27 percent) than the M9.
 In this context, it is worth noting that neither the M9 nor the PEN-F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Leica M Lens Catalog (M9) and the Micro Four Thirds Lens Catalog (PEN-F).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |4.||Canon T1i||129 mm||98 mm||62 mm||520 g||400||n||Mar 2009||799||ebay.com|